 Integrative Medicine in Residency Track

 Our program is the first residency in Ohio to offer the Integrative Medicine in Residency Track sponsored by the University of Arizona Center at Tucson Center for Integrative Medicine.
 The IMR track is a 180-hour online curriculum that is optional for second and third year residents.
 Participants devote one or more elective blocks to access the online IMR content, as well as setting up local experiences in Integrative and/or Functional Medicine.
 Some of their academic funds are used to defray a portion of the tuition expense.
-Residents who participate are mentored by Dr. Kelly, who has himself completed the two-year faculty fellowship in Integrative Medicine through the Arizona Center.
+Residents who participate are mentored by Ann Rutt, CNP, who is currently in the two-year faculty fellowship in Integrative Medicine through the Arizona Center.

 The Family Medicine Residency Program offers a Global Health Track.
 The educational goals of this track include achieving heightened awareness of the health needs in developing countries, and experiential training in the provision of that care.